benjaminmiles/react-three-layout-controls/README.md

 import LayoutControls from "./LayoutControls";

 const Scene = () => {
-  const sceneRef = React.useRef();

   return (
     <LayoutControls
-      auto // Automatically interact with all meshes copyFormat={"props"} // What format to copy to the clipboard  "props" || "arrays" || "vectors" cycleKey={"t"} // Hot key for cycling transform modes, enabled // Turn LayoutControls on/off
+      auto={true} // Automatically interact with all meshes copyFormat={"props"} // What format to copy to the clipboard  "props" || "arrays" || "vectors" cycleKey={"t"} // Hot key for cycling transform modes, enabled={true} // Turn LayoutControls on/off
-      layers={100} // Parent bubbling limit for the controllable prop orbit={objectRef} // Adds an orbit camera with this ref as the look-at target snap={0} // Default unit movement
+      layers={100} // Parent bubbling limit for the controllable prop orbit={ref} // Adds an orbit camera to the scene and sets it as the default camera.
+Pass an object ref to set a look-at target. snap={0} // Default unit movement

-      // any other TransformControl props
+      // include any valid TransformControl props
     />
   );
 };